dhis2/training-docs/content/android/tg_aswa_part2.md

 In this section you will know how the automatically generated TEI analytics work and the information they display.

-1. Open the Android app using your android user and go to your program (called "[User XX] Immunization").
+1. Open the Android app using your android user and go to the demo program (***not*** your program)

 2. Try to search an existing Child whose Child Number is 9859.
 If the Child does not exist, open another existing Child and create 2 Immunization events with values for, at least, weight, height and temperature.

-4. Then, open the Analytics tab for this Child.
+3. Then, open the Analytics tab for this Child.

    ![automatic1](images/analytics/automatic1.png)

-5. Explore the automatically generated visualizations.
+4. Explore the automatically generated visualizations.

    ![automatic2](images/analytics/automatic2.png)